miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 naming scheme.
 When using two naming schemes, it is ideal to use the same name generator (`nameable.name`) in both in order to maintain consistent names throughout MISO.

+If you are switching to a new naming scheme and want it to be the default for new projects, you can make your current naming scheme secondary and the new one primary.
+Set all existing projects to use the secondary naming scheme, and they will continue to use the old scheme.
+This way, you don't have to select "Use Secondary Naming Scheme" for every new project.

 # Setting Up the Run Scanner
 [Run Scanner](https://github.com/miso-lims/runscanner) is a webservice that scans the paths containing sequencer output.
 It is not required for a functioning MISO install, but